JacobKaczmarek/crypto/README.md

 # KubaCoin cruyptocurrency

-This is a simple crypto currency made fro learning purposes.
+This is a simple crypto currency made for learning purposes.